-Depending/limited by the amplifying electronics [8]
+^{‡‡}Depending/limited by the amplifying electronics [8]

-$^{\$\$}$ Depending on electrode pitch, best values around 2-4 $\,\mu\mathrm{m}$ have been achieved
+\$\$ Depending on electrode pitch, best values around 2-4 $\,\mu{\rm m}$ have been achieved

-$^{\P}$ Resolutions < 100 ps are reached in dedicated pixel developments
+$\P\P$ Resolutions $<100\,\mathrm{ps}$ are reached in dedicated pixel developments

+In Table 35.1 are given typical resolutions and deadtimes of common charged particle detectors.
 The quoted numbers are usually based on typical devices, and should be regarded only as rough approximations for new designs.
 The spatial resolution refers to the intrinsic detector resolution, i.e. without multiple scattering.
 We note that analog detector readout can provide better spatial resolution than digital readout by measuring and averaging the deposited charge in neighboring channels.
 Quoted ranges attempt to be representative of both possibilities.
 The time resolution is defined by how accurately the time at which a particle crossed the detector can be determined.
 The deadtime is the minimum separation in time between two resolved hits on the same channel.
 Typical performance of calorimetry and particle identification are provided in the relevant sections below.